 The Saint Alban’s Centre is a former Anglican Church with a tall bell tower.
 It looks a bit like a miniature cathedral.
-Inside you’ll see stunning stained glass windows, vaulted ceilings, and detailed tilework from the 19th century.
-It has been repurposed into St. Alban’s Centre that hosts events, tours and has a cafe open weekends during the summer.
+You’ll see stunning stained glass windows, vaulted ceilings, and detailed tilework from the 19th century.
+It has been repurposed into St. Alban’s Centre that hosts events, tours and has a cafe open on weekends during the summer.

 Bergeron Estate Winery & Cider Co.

-Bergeron Estate and 33 Vines are both part of the Prince Edward County Wine Region.
-You can shop in the boutique winery at Bergeron and take a bottle home or tour the remarkable 10-acre estate.
-This is a great spot to indulge in some wine tasting and pairings accompanied by a scenic view and delicious pizza from their stone oven.
+Bergeron Estate and 33 Vines are parts of the Prince Edward County Wine Region.
+You can shop in the boutique winery at Bergeron, take a bottle home, or tour the remarkable 10-acre estate.
+This is a great spot to indulge in wine tasting and pairings, accompanied by a scenic view and delicious pizza from their stone oven.

-If you happen to be in Prince Edward County on a wine tour, you can take the Glenora Ferry from Glenora Dock to Adulphustown Dock in Adulphustown, Greater Napanee to visit Bergeron and 33 Vines in one wine-filled adventure.
+Suppose you happen to be in Prince Edward County on a wine tour.
+In that case, you can take the Glenora Ferry from Glenora Dock to Adulphustown Dock in Adulphustown, Greater Napanee, to visit Bergeron and 33 Vines in one wine-filled adventure.

 Loyalist Trading Company

-Be sure to stop at the Loyalist Trading Company – the cutest little craft store in Conway.
-This shop is filled with delightful Ontarian bites and trinkets you can give away as souvenirs.
+Be sure to stop at the Loyalist Trading Company – Conway’s cutest little craft store.
+This shop has delightful Ontarian bites and trinkets you can give away as souvenirs.
 And that’s not all.
 Nubian goats are living on the roof!

 The owners, Sandy and her husband, told me the story behind the mysterious goats.
-One day, the couple was travelling down the highway to Tofino when Sandy suddenly told her husband to stop the car.
+One day, the couple travelled down the highway to Tofino when Sandy suddenly told her husband to stop the car.

 They had passed a building with goats on the roof.
-They stayed behind to take pictures that day and decided they would have the same bizarre anecdote for their own country store one day.
-Why the original store had goats on the roof, I guess we will never know.
+They stayed behind to take pictures that day and decided they would have the same bizarre anecdote for their country store one day.
+We will never know why the original store had goats on the roof.

 Dinner in Napanee at The Royal Coachman